lord63/awesome-python-decorator/README.md

 - [me-api](https://github.com/lord63/me-api) An extensible, personal API with custom integrations.
 It uses a decorator to make sure there is an access_token in the configuration file before sending the API request and reject another authentication if there is already an access_token.
+- [numba](https://numba.pydata.org/) Numba gives you the power to speed up your applications with high performance functions written directly in Python.
+It uses `jit` to decorate array-oriented and math-heavy Python code can be just-in-time compiled to native machine instructions, similar in performance to C, C++ and Fortran, without having to switch languages or Python interpreters.
 - [lettuce](https://github.com/gabrielfalcao/lettuce) Lettuce is a BDD tool for python.
 It uses `step` and `steps` to decorate functions and classes so they become new step definitions.
 - [profilehooks](https://github.com/mgedmin/profilehooks) Python decorators for profiling/tracing/timing a single